ezrany/MyNetflixData/README.md

 Netflix provides users with the ability to download their watch history from the inception of their account.
 I downloaded my watch history in order to analyse it.

 ## Steps take to process this data
-1. Exported data from my Netflix account
+1. Exported data from Netflix

 2. Created a new schema on MySQL Workbench